 “In a workstation/datacentre segment they’ll be more than happy potentially to pay the premium” Wang says regarding HBM2 memory.
 “But that technology may or may not be suitable for the mass majority of casual gamers.
 So I think different technologies might be more suitable for difference price segments.”

-That doesn’t mean HBM memory is entirely relegated to the scrap heap, but GDDR6 looks like the best fit for gamers.
+That doesn’t mean HBM memory is entirely relegated to the scrap heap, it has just been revived for the Radeon VII, but GDDR6 looks like the best fit for mainstream gamers.
 In either eventuality, Navi is prepped for use with both GDDR6 and HBM.
 If Navi is truly set to be the successor to the RX 500-series, GDDR6 will aid AMD in hitting the best balance between price/performance.

 Navi is also rumoured to be the last graphics card built with the GCN architecture, in its current form, at its core.